purpleidea/mgmt/docs/language-guide.md

 	always happens if the user has made a type error in their program.

-Only one solver currently exists, but it is possible to easily plug in an alternate implementation if someone more skilled in the art of solver design would like to propose a more logical or performant variant.
+Only one solver currently exists, but it is possible to easily plug in an alternate implementation if someone wants to experiment with the art of solver design and would like to propose a more logical or performant variant.

 #### Function graph generation